-17. A member of the Board who is not in the full-time employment of the State may 50 be paid such remuneration and allowances as may be determined by the Minister with the approval of the Cabinet member responsible for finance.
+17. A member of the Board who is not in the full-time employment of the State may be paid such remuneration and allowances as may be determined by the Minister with 10 the approval of the Cabinet member responsible for finance.

-Board meeting
+Board meetings

-Board meetings 18.
-(1) The Board must hold at least four ordinary meetings every year.
-(2) The chairperson of the Board- (a) may convene a special meeting of the Board; and (b) must convene a special meeting within 14 days of receiving a written request to do so, signed by a majority of the members.
-(3) The request contemplated in subsection (2)(b) must clearly state the reason for the 5 request, and only that matter may be discussed at the special meeting.
-(4) The Minister may at any time request a meeting with the Board, should the need arise.
-(5) If the chairperson and deputy chairperson are not present at any meeting of the Board the members present must appoint another member to preside at the meeting.
-10 (6) The quorum for any meeting of the Board is a majority of the voting members of the Board in office at the time.
-(7) (a) A decision of the majority of the voting members of the Board at any quorate meeting constitutes a decision of the Board. (b) In the event of an equality of votes the chairperson has a casting vote in addition 15 to his or her deliberative vote.
-(8) A member of the Board who has any personal or financial interest in any matter before the Board must disclose that interest and withdraw from the proceedings of the Board when that matter is considered.
-(9) No decision taken by or act performed on the authority of the Board shall be invalid merely because of a casual vacancy on the Board or because any person who was not entitled to sit as a member of the Board, sat as a member at the time when the 20 25 Conduct of meetings 19.
-(1) The Board may make rules to regulate its proceedings.
-(2) Minutes of proceedings of every meeting of the Board must be- (a) recorded and kept in a manner that cannot be altered or tampered with; and (b) submitted to the next meeting of the Board for consideration and, if adopted, signed by the chairperson.
-30 (a) permit members to participate in a particular meeting by means of a conference call or audio-visual technology and a member who participates in this manner is regarded as being present at the meeting; and (b) invite a person to attend a meeting for the purpose of advising or informing the Board on any matter.
-35 Resolution without meeting 40 20.
-(1) The Board may adopt a resolution without a meeting if at least a majority of the members in office at the time indicate their support for the resolution in accordance with a procedure previously established by the Board.
-(2) A resolution in terms of subsection (1)- (a) has the same status as if it were adopted at a meeting; and (b) must be regarded as having been adopted on a day determined in accordance with the procedure contemplated in subsection (1).
-45 Funds of Board 21.
-(1) The funds of the Board consist of- (a) monies appropriated by Parliament for that purpose; (b) any money paid to the Board for services rendered; (c) any money received by way of donation; and (d) any other amounts to which the Board is or may become entitled.
-(2) The Board may use its funds for defraying expenditure incurred in performing its 50 functions in terms of this Act.
-55
+- 18. (1) The Board must hold at least four ordinary meetings every year. - (2) The chairperson of the Board- - (a) may convene a special meeting of the Board; and

+- (b) must convene a special meeting within 14 days of receiving a written request to do so, signed by a majority of the members. - (3) The request contemplated in subsection (2)(b) must clearly state the reason for the request, and only that matter may be discussed at the special meeting. - (4) The Minister may at any time request a meeting with the Board, should the need 20 arise. - (5) If the chairperson and deputy chairperson are not present at any meeting of the Board the members present must appoint another member to preside at the meeting. - (6) The quorum for any meeting of the Board is a majority of the voting members of the Board in office at the time. - (7) (a) A decision of the majority of the voting members of the Board at any quorate meeting constitutes a decision of the Board. - (b) In the event of an equality of votes the chairperson has a casting vote in addition to his or her deliberative vote. - (8) A member of the Board who has any personal or financial interest in any matter 30 before the Board must disclose that interest and withdraw from the proceedings of the Board when that matter is considered. - (9) No decision taken by or act performed on the authority of the Board shall be invalid merely because of a casual vacancy on the Board or because any person who was not entitled to sit as a member of the Board, sat as a member at the time when the decision was taken or the act was authorised, provided the decision was taken or the act was authorised by a majority of the members of the Board who were then present and were entitled to sit as members.